Click here to learn more about the health benefits of a low carbohydrate diet

 Hormones and metabolic health

-As we age, we find that the same dietary and exercise strategies do not yield the same results.
-Sex hormones fluctuate (particularly for women over 40) and metabolic hormone levels shift (eg increased feelings of hunger).
-A decline in lean muscle mass leads to a reduction in metabolic rate.
-Our body also becomes less capable of managing blood glucose.
-All of this doesn't make poor metabolic health inevitable; it just means our strategies need to adapt.
+As we age, we notice that the same dietary and exercise strategies do not yield the same results, particularly when considering hormones and metabolic health.
+For women over 40, sex hormones fluctuate, and we may experience shifts in metabolic hormone levels, leading to increased feelings of hunger and a decline in lean muscle mass.
+This decline contributes to a reduction in metabolic rate, making our bodies less capable of managing blood glucose effectively, which can lead to insulin resistance.
+However, this doesn't mean poor metabolic health is inevitable; it simply indicates that our nutrition for metabolic health and strategies need to adapt.

 What are the signs of poor metabolic health?